elin35/elin35.github.io/_pages/about.md

 My main interests right now revolve around mathematics.
 I'm deeply interested in the grand landscape of mathematics and just how strange it all is.
 Particular fields that I have had experience working in (beyond just classes) are real analysis, fractal geoemetry, differential equations.
 Outside of those, I love learning about all fields of math and reading on topics such as math history, math philosophy and pedagogical studies.

-Outisde of math, I enjoy programming, reading, listening to music, playing piano, hiking, and staring at things on the internet as well as things not on the internet.
+Outside of math, I enjoy programming, reading, listening to music, playing piano, hiking, and staring at things on the internet as well as things not on the internet.

 Thank you.